RedHat-UX/red-hat-design-system/elements/rh-switch/docs/40-accessibility.md

 A Switch should communicate the following to users.

 - If a Switch is on or off
-- What the text labels say
+- What the status messages say
 - What happens when a Switch is toggled

 {% include 'accessibility/ariaguide.md' %}